|

 Heraeus conducted trials using a CIR emitter test module.
 These proved so successful that a 72kW CIR medium wave cassette was installed on the process line to heat the PVC in a gel drum.
 It is controlled by its own optical pyrometer to ensure that the gel attains a temperature of 60°C. This is achieved using only three of the six emitters in the cassette.
 The installation has prevented un-gelled PVC running off the edges of the substrate, saving product and eliminating process and maintenance problems.

-- Fast reponse infrared heaters
+- Infra-red heaters

 - Gas catalytic infrared oven installed for customer trials